 - Make sure that your headlights are always on, day or night.

-Driving in Iceland is always something to prepare for as the weather can be exceptionally changeable, even during the summer, but it will also be an exceptional time and you will make memories that you can never forget.
+Driving in Iceland is always something to prepare for, no matter the season, as the weather can be exceptionally changeable.
+Although it is an extra challenge driving in the winter, it's an exceptional time to see Iceland, and you will make unforgettable memories on the road.

-There are a lot of posts and people talking about the dangers of driving in the winter, stories about accidents and problems and all sorts, but it’s always the small percentage of people with bad experiences that have the loudest voices.
-Generally, you need a good heap of common sense, and that’s about it.
+There are a lot of posts and people warning of the dangers of driving in the winter in Iceland.
+You may hear stories about accidents, problems and all sorts of issues that have happened in the past, but it’s important to note that it’s the small percentage of people with bad experiences that have the loudest voices.
+Generally, for snowy conditions, you’ll need a good deal of common sense, and that’s about it.

 You don’t have to worry about getting stranded, especially if you are on the major roads around Iceland.
 Nearly everyone is incredibly friendly and helpful and will be able to give you advice.
-The majority of the undrivable roads, like the Highland roads, will be closed during the winter anyway, so it is unlikely that you will be able to drive on Iceland’s most difficult roads at this time of year at all.
+The majority of the undrivable roads, like the Highland roads, will be closed during the winter anyway, so it is unlikely that you will be able to drive on Iceland’s most difficult roads in the snow.

 Winter is a different beast in Iceland, with variable and often dangerous weather and road conditions.
-There are many road closures, with the Highlands completely closed off during the winter season, and remain closed until the end of June or early July.
-The Ring Road is always maintained so it should be accessible throughout the year, but there are certain severe conditions where you would want to avoid even this road.
+There are many road closures, with the Highlands completely closed off until the end of June or early July.
+The Ring Road is always well-maintained, so should be accessible throughout the year, but there are certain severe weather conditions when you might even want to avoid this road.

-Winter in Iceland lasts from early November to the end of April, but winter storms may still occur even in May.
+Winter in Iceland lasts from early November to the end of April, but winter storms may still occur as late as May.
 During this season, there are additional concerns when driving around Iceland.
 Our top tips for driving in the snow in Iceland include:

 - Be careful when opening or closing car doors in the wind, as it could slam shut or open quickly and break the hinges.